Convex computation of regions of attraction from data using Sums-of-Squares programming: The sums-of-squares hierarchy

-Problem~\eqref{eq:SoS} has a linear cost and any of its finite dimensional truncations has a nonempty, compact feasible set, so that they all have an optimal solution.
-Moreover, since $\cQ(g(z)) = \cup_{d\in\N} \cQ_d(g(z))$, these optimal solutions form a minimizing sequence for~\eqref{eq:SoS} and hence for~\eqref{eq:LP}, yielding a converging sequence of outer approximations of $X_0$ as described in~\eqref{eq:cv} when the degree bound $d$ goes to infinity.
+Problem~\eqref{eq:SoS} has a linear cost and any of its finite-dimensional truncations has a non-empty, compact feasible set, so they all have an optimal solution.
+Moreover, since $\cQ(g(z)) = \cup_{d\in\N} \cQ_d(g(z))$, these optimal solutions form a minimising sequence for~\eqref{eq:SoS} and hence for~\eqref{eq:LP}, yielding a converging sequence of outer approximations of $X_0$ as described in~\eqref{eq:cv} when the degree bound $d$ goes to infinity.

 The main drawback of approximating~\eqref{eq:LP} with truncated instances of~\eqref{eq:SoS} is the computational burden: at degree $d$, the involved \ac{LMI} have size growing like $\binom{2n+d+1}{d}$, i.e. combinatorially in the state dimension as well as in the degree of the involved polynomials.
-Furthermore, the \ac{LMI} representation of $\Sigma[z]$ heavily depends on the choice of the polynomial basis for $\R[z]$, which can have important effects on the numerical behaviour of the resulting \ac{SDP} problems.
+Furthermore, the \ac{LMI} representation of $\Sigma[z]$ heavily depends on the choice of the polynomial basis for $\R[z]$, which can have significant effects on the numerical behaviour of the resulting \ac{SDP} problems.